-The Anoka County Board of Commissioners approved a preliminary property tax increase of 4.97% during the board’s regular
+The Anoka County Board of Commissioners approved a flat preliminary property tax levy during the board’s regular

 Note: Anoka County only has authority over the county portion of the property tax bill; cities and school districts have their own taxing authority.